15 BEST Hiking Poles To Save Your Knees

 • Cons: Not The Strongest Poles, Heavier, Lacks Extended Grip

-The Mountainsmith Halite is an extremely affordable hiking pole option that still loads up on the extras.
-These foldable poles come with the much-loved cork grips, additional snow baskets, hiking baskets, and even rubber tips that can be put on or taken off as the need arises.
+The Mountainsmith Halite is an affordable hiking pole option that still loads up on the extras.
+These foldable poles come with the much-loved cork grips, additional snow baskets, hiking baskets, and even rubber tips that can be put on or removed as needed.

 At 21 ounces and with the aluminum, cost-friendly design, these may not be the sturdiest or lightest choice, but the added features, compact construction, and simple lever locks give them a worthy spot on the list.